 “I originally arrived at Reading with a view to becoming a marine biologist, but asked to switch courses to microbiology – luckily my tutor agreed.
 I turned out to be quite good at it and really enjoyed my studies and my first research project.

-“However, I became somewhat distracted when I met my future wife, Mary, in my second year.
+“However, I became somewhat distracted when I met my future wife, Mary Sawyer [who studied at Reading in 1959-62], in my second year.
 I also suffered a hand injury which meant I had to dictate some key exams.
-These two factors led me to graduate with a poor degree that prevented me from pursuing further studies.”
+These two factors led me to graduate with a third class honours degree that prevented me from pursuing further studies.”

 A lack of a PhD prevented Dr Poole from embarking on his chosen career as a research microbiologist in academia.
 Instead, he went into industry working with dangerous bacteria where he was able to perform independent studies in the lab.
 However, he soon became frustrated when he realised he couldn’t publish important discoveries and share his findings with others, because of company policies.